maxwellb/okaysql/docs/tutorials/examples.rst

 Aggregating, windowing, and sessionization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Watch the `screencast of Aggregations in KSQL <https://www.youtube.com/embed/db5SsmNvej4>`_ on YouTube.

 Now assume that you want to count the number of pageviews per region.
 Here is the query that would perform this count: